- 1 236.11.1 Mediation Process

 - B. Notification to Mediator of Unsatisfactory Performance

-- If the district right of way manager concludes after completion of the performance evaluation that a mediator's performance falls below an acceptable level, a letter signed by the district engineer shall be mailed advising him/her that his/her performance was found to be unsatisfactory.
+- If the district right of way manager concludes after completion of the performance evaluation that a mediator's performance falls below an acceptable level, a letter signed by the district engineer shall be mailed stating that the mediator's performance was found to be unsatisfactory.
 A copy of this letter is to be submitted to the division office for the mediator's permanent file.

 - C. Notification to Mediator of Removal From Approved Roster